jimschubert/labeler-action/README.md

 GitHub Action allowing for applying labels to issues and pull requests based on patterns found in the title or description.

+> NOTE: Due to limitations on GitHub Actions for [events that trigger workflows](https://help.github.com/en/actions/reference/events-that-trigger-workflows), labels from pull requests coming from forks are not currently supported.

 ## Usage

 ### Define `.github/labeler.yml`